Governance, Risk and Compliance

 I earned my post-graduate degree in law from Oxford University and qualified as a barrister at the Bar of England and Wales.
 After nearly 1.5 years at international criminal courts/tribunals and 1.5 years teaching on a Swiss university LLM course, I am now working towards my doctorate in animal rights philosophy, theory, law, and policy, at the Universities of Basel and Antwerp.
 I hold various scholarships/fellowships, and am thus funded by the Finnish, Swiss, and Belgian governments/research institutions.
 In my spare time, I work, pro bono, as a legal correspondent moot coordinator to a UK animal law centre, a consultant composing law and policy recommendations for the European Union on behalf of the Dutch coalition for animal NGOs, and a legal and policy advisor to various animal NGOs across Europe.
 In the past, as Moot Court Training Expert for the International Commission of Jurists, I founded, developed, and ran the first moot on international human and animal rights law, held at the national level in Myanmar.
 I am now the Founder and Director of the first world moot on international law and animal rights, comprising an international mooting competition and mooting/coaching training courses.

-Legal Manager at Federation of Indian Animal Protection Organisations
+Head- Legal Affairs at Federation of Indian Animal Protection Organisations

 PhD Candidate at the University of Stirling